camunda/camunda/docs/src/introduction/quickstart.md

 need three task workers.
 Let's again use our simple `cat` worker for all three task types.
 Start a task worker for all three task types as a background process (`&`).

+> **Note:** For Windows users these commands do not work with cmd as the `cat`
+> command does not exist.
+We recommend to use Powershell or a bash-like shell
+> to execute these commands.

 ```
 $ ./bin/zbctl --topic quickstart subscribe task --taskType payment-service cat &